 “Audio can give you information, but it can’t give you literacy,” said Chris Danielsen, a member of the National Federation of the Blind.

 According to Jim Marks, a board member of the Association on Higher Education and Disability, "We stopped teaching our nation’s blind children how to read and write."

-The six black keys on the right side of Knobo resembles the six dot cell in the Braille System.
-To check a letter, the user would simply press down all the dots present in that letter, and the user would recieve immediate audio feedback on what that letter is.
+The six black keys on the right side of Knobo resemble the six dot cell in the braille system.
+To check a letter, the user would simply press down all the dots present in that letter, and the user would receive immediate audio feedback on what that letter is.

-The knob is used to navegate through and read out texts.
-It can be switch between 2 modes: scroll though one word at a time or one letter at a times.
+The knob is used to navigate through and read out texts.
+It can be switch between 2 modes: scroll through one word at a time or one letter at a time.
 To switch mode, press down on the knob.

-Knobo can also serve as a more portable keyboard for visually imparied computer users.
+Knobo can also serve as a more portable and intuitive keyboard for visually impaired computer users.